Pokémon the Movie: Genesect and the Legend Awakened

 is a 2013 Japanese animated film produced by OLM, Inc. and distributed by Toho.
 The film was directed by Kunihiko Yuyama and written by Hideki Sonoda.
-It is the 16th animated film in the Pokémon franchise created by Satoshi Tajiri, Junichi Masuda and Ken Sugimori and the third and final film in the Black & White series.
+It is the sixteenth film of the Pokémon anime series and the third and final film of Pokémon the Series: Black & White.

 The film follows a conflict involving a group of Genesect and a single Mewtwo, both human-engineered species of a fictional class of animals called Pokémon, and the wild Pokémon inhabitants of a nature park the Genesect forcibly try to take over to make their new home.

 The film premiered in Japan on July 13, 2013.